 Making Homemade Truffle and Bliss Ball Dog Treats

-No-bake truffle (bliss ball) style dog treats can be made using any combination of dog-friendly ingredients that you like, as long as they set firm.
-This usually requires using either ingredients that set when chilled and/or ingredients that will absorb moisture and firm up with some set time.
+No-bake truffle (bliss ball) dog treats can be made using any combination of dog-friendly ingredients that you like, as long as they set firm.
+This usually requires using either ingredients that set when chilled and/or ingredients that absorb moisture and firm up with some set time.
 Coconut oil (set) and coconut flour (absorb) are two of my favourites for making dog-friendly truffles.
-Unlike many of my truffles, I didn’t include any ground flax in the mixtures for these Christmas truffle dog treats so that the colours shine through without the added speckling of the flax.
+Unlike many of my truffles, I didn’t include any ground flax in these Christmas truffle dog treats so that the colours shine through without the added speckling of the flax.

 Festive Fruity Christmas Truffle Dog Treats

 Although our dog-friendly truffle recipes are no-bake, the base ingredients sometimes require prep, like pre-cooking veggies before pureeing.
 Since our Christmas is in the sizzling summertime, I opted for fruity flavours to keep these truffles completely no-bake.
 Keeping it cool and simple in the kitchen.
 You can use any favourite dog-friendly fruits on their own or with tints for a boost of festive colour in this simple recipe.
 Tweak the quantities to compensate for the different moisture levels.
 Easy peasy.
 Note that some fruits will brown a little with air contact.

 No-Bake Fruit Snowball Christmas Truffle Dog Treat Recipe